artfisica/CxAODReader/README.md

 `rc build`

-### Download the samples
+%### Download the samples
+%

-Download my background and signal samples from the grid.
+%Download my background and signal samples from the grid.

-`user.anelson.mc14_13TeV.*.CAOD_HIGG5D1.v09-03-02_outputLabel*/`
+%
+%`user.anelson.mc14_13TeV.*.CAOD_HIGG5D1.v09-03-02_outputLabel*/`
+%

-They will need to be put in a directory (above it was `/gdata/atlas/anelson/CxAOD.SubStructure/`), and put the samples in directories according to their type.
-For example, all the Znunu samples go in a directory called Zvv.
+%They will need to be put in a directory (above it was
+%`/gdata/atlas/anelson/CxAOD.SubStructure/`), and put the samples
+%in directories according to their type.
+For example, all the
+%Znunu samples go in a directory called Zvv.

 ### Run over a sample